SebastianNagl/fathorn/README.md

-This is going to be the game for Ironhack Game Challenge
+This is the game for Ironhack Game Challenge, calling it Fathorn TM

 - flying fathorn facing evil beings
 - unicorn will collect cupcakes and martinis to increase score and hp

 to do: